The Comping Expo

 Dear Mr. Conti, I recently purchased your SOURCE CODE package set, and I must say, it is one of the best investments I have made in my playing career.
 I am a lifelong career professional (an exponent of Jack Petersen and a graduate of the University of North Texas jazz program, as well as an alum of Berklee College of Music.
 Your program is a blessing to me, and I thank you sincerely, as well as encourage others to invest in it...IF they are willing to put in the hours and dedication of study and practice required.
 Your program is intense, and it requires dedication.
 But it has changed my playing drastically.
 Discipline, with great teaching such as yours=RESULTS!

-Through November 30, 2023, use coupon code BFCM23 at checkout (be sure to click the apply button!) to save 30% on all learning resources, both shipped and streaming.
-Please note that Conti Guitars are not included in this sale event, but we still have a couple of the heavily discounted Entrada prototypes available!
+Take advantage of this great opportunity to save big on the most effective jazz guitar learning resources on the planet – as verified by over 5,000 student reviews.
+Through December 5, 2024, use promo code TG24 at checkout (be sure to click the apply button!) to save 30% on all learning resources, both shipped and streaming.
+Please note that Conti Guitars are not included in this sale, however, we have one discounted Entrada prototype still available!